PDM4AR/exercises/docs/03-informedgraphsearch.md

 ## Informed graph search

+In this exercise you'll be implementing weighted graph search algoritms for finding the shortest path within a map.
+Specifically, you'll have to implement 2 algorithms: Uniform Cost Search (UCS) and A*.

 ### Graph structures

 In this exercise we need to augment the `AdjacencyList` seen in <a href="./02-graphsearch.html" target="_top">Exercise